sumino-apps/AI-Smart-Clipboard-Manager/README.md

 # AI-Smart-Clipboard-Manager

 A modern, intelligent clipboard manager built with React, TypeScript, and Vite.
-Effortlessly manage your clipboard history with AI-powered tagging, automatic categorization, and smart search capabilities.
+Effortlessly manage your clipboard history, automatic categorization, and smart search capabilities.

 ## Features